simoncblyth/j/issues/revive_junosw_opticksMode_1_and_3_plus_simtrace_cxs.rst

-TODO : Bringing C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
+DONE : Bringing C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
 --------------------------------------------------------------------------------------------------------